chrishough/my-configurations/README.md

 * My blog is running on [octopress](http://octopress.org/) so I have a system's file for this service.
 * If you have ```private``` configurations you can use the ```settings/private``` file to omit them from the git repository.
 * [iterm2](http://www.iterm2.com/) is my primary terminal, pre-installed.
-* These files are affected by this build:
+* These system and shell files are affected by this build:
   * .zprofile
   * .zshrc
   * .gemrc